ROKT/rokt-demo-android/README.md

 ## CI/CD System

-**Buildkite** is used as the CI system https://buildkite.com/rokt/rokt-demo-android.
+**GitHub Actions** is used as the CI system.
-Buildkite pipelines are defined in `.buildkite` directory.
+Workflows and actions are defined in the `.github` directory.
-It uses **docker** container for executing the build steps using the **Fastlane** build tool.
-The docker image used for this version installs Java 11, and Android SDK version 30.

-It can be found here: https://github.com/NedaRobatMeily/docker-image-java-11

 ## How to release the app
 - Update build `versionCode` and `versionNumber` in build.gradle file
 - Commit & push
-- Unblock the release step on **Buildkite**
+- Dispatch the workflow `Distribute to Firebase` from the Actions tab on GitHub
-- On google play console, under releases section, add release note and publish the version

-## Automated Publishing
-The SDK can be released via the [Mobile Release Pipeline](https://github.com/ROKT/mobile-release-pipeline).
-Follow the instructions in the Mobile Release Pipeline repo to release.
-You can still release the SDK manually by following the steps in the previous section.

 ## Project architecture